mehrankmlf/PublicKeyPinning/README.md

 # PublicKeyPinning
-Example of implementing public key TLS pinning with Alamofire
+Example of implementing public key TLS pinning with Alamofire without using TrustKit.